North Carolina Highway 8: History

 NC 8 was established in 1930 as a new primary routing from Lexington, 5 mi south to the Junior Order United American Mechanics (JOUAM) children's home, located near High Rock Lake.
 In 1936, it was extended further south to Abbot Creek, passing through Southmont.
 In 1939, NC 8 was extended southeast on new primary routing, crossing Abbot Creek, to NC 62.

 In late 1940, NC 8 was extended north, in concurrency with US 52 to Winston-Salem, then replaced NC 109 in Forsyth and Stokes Counties to the Virginia state line, where it continued on as already existing SR 8.
-Between 1945-1949, NC 8 was rerouted north of Winston-Salem, from Indiana Avenue, Cherry Street and part of Germanton Road, and onto Patterson Avenue.
+Between 1945 and 1949, NC 8 was rerouted north of Winston-Salem, from Indiana Avenue, Cherry Street and part of Germanton Road, and onto Patterson Avenue.

 In 1953, NC 8 was extended southwest, with a short concurrency with NC 49 and replacing NC 6, to New London.
 In 1954, NC 8 was placed on one-way streets in downtown Winston-Salem, using 4th Street (southbound) and 5th Street (northbound).
 In 1960, NC 8 was moved from Main Street to Old Salem Road, in the Salem College area.
 In 1962, NC 8 was adjusted downtown Winston-Salem: northbound using Main Street–Fifth Street–Liberty Street, and southbound using Liberty Street–First Street.
 In 1967, NC 8 northbound was rerouted on a short concurrency with US 158/US 421 then north along a completed section of the North-South Freeway; NC 8 southbound remained unchanged until 1973, when the rest of the North-South Expressway was completed, eliminating its routing through downtown Winston-Salem.
 In 1972, NC 8 was adjusted from Third Street to Sixth Street in Lexington.
 In 1981, NC 8 was extended to Gold Street, then share short concurrency with NC 740 to its current southern terminus with US 52.
 In 1982, US 52/NC 8 was placed on new freeway west of Midway.
-Between 1991-1993, US 52/NC 8 was placed on new freeway bypassing east of Welcome.
+Between 1991 and 1993, US 52/NC 8 was placed on new freeway bypassing east of Welcome.
 In 2002, NC 8 was rerouted in Lexington, from Main Street to continue along Raleigh Road to Talbert Boulevard then back to Cotton Grove Road.